Meet Our IF Staff Members

 425-438-8100 x 228

 Melody Meyers is a Puget Sound native who has worked in banking, finance, and tourism in the Everett and Mukilteo areas throughout her life.
 She started her career at local area banks and has an associate’s degree in accounting from Everett Community College.
 She was an administrative assistant at the Snohomish County Tourism Bureau, a position she held for eight years where she was responsible for handling the business of the board of directors as well as budgeting and finance.
-She has been with the Future of Flight Foundation since 2005 managing finances and budgets, and has been an important part of front desk management and the organization’s reservations and ticketing systems as well.
+She has been with the Future of Flight?institute of Flight since 2005 managing finances and budgets.

 Melody lives in Arlington with her husband, Steve.
 She has three daughters, one son and nine grandchildren.
 In her spare time she enjoys all kinds of crafts, especially quilting, and riding her Harley 883 Sportster on adventures with her husband.